-The internal audit function evaluates the planning and operation of the control and risk management systems concerning operating activities, IT systems and the governance of the Group.
-They include:
+The Internal Audit Function evaluates the planning and operation of the control and risk management systems concerning operating activities, IT systems and the governance of the Group.
+This activity includes:

-- understanding risks in compliance with the Enterprise Risk Management model adopted by the Group; - evaluating the appropriateness and efficacy of the internal control and risk management system by promoting an effective control at reasonable costs, with a special focus on the reliability and integrity of accounting, financial and operating information, effectiveness and efficiency of operating activities, protection of corporate assets, compliance with policies, procedures, laws, regulations and agreements.
+understanding risks in compliance with the Enterprise Risk Management model adopted by the Group; evaluating the appropriateness and efficacy of the internal control and risk management system by promoting an effective control at reasonable costs, with a special focus on the reliability and integrity of accounting, financial and operating information, effectiveness and efficiency of operating activities, protection of corporate assets, as well as the compliance with policies, procedures, laws, regulations and agreements.